-As humans, we love and need stories; 3M remembers and tell their innovation stories about the legendary heroes.
+As humans, we love and need stories; 3M remembers and tell stories about their legendary heroes.
 Not every 3M’er is going have a book written about them, but the history inspires current employees to strive for more.

-The team who developed Post-it Notes needed to show customer demand, so they set their phones to forward their managers.
-Every time an internal 3M employee phoned to request more Post-it notes, the managers got the calls – they were inundated – and were convinced of the customer demand!
+One such story features the team who created Post-it Notes.
+They needed to show customer demand, so they set up their phones to forward calls to their managers.
+Every time an internal 3M employee phoned to request more Post-it notes, the managers got the calls – they were inundated – and so were convinced of the customer demand!
 This says much about 3M aspirational commitment and passion to complete the last steps towards real commercial success.
-It’s such an inspiring story for other innovators.
+It’s an inspiring story for other innovators.

 3M truly honour their legacy and that it really means something to be a 3M’er.

 3M are a large organisation, and with 25 new products being created each week, there is a lot going on.
 To avoid the creation of silos and duplication, 3M have tech forums aligned to specific interest areas, where the members share research, problems, ideas and solutions.
 3M know that the answers they need are probably in 3M already, they just need to find it.

 As an example of this behaviour in action, the Automotive team, found and converted an automated mixing solution developed by the Dentistry team to fill tooth fillings and applied it a vehicle body-filling problem they were struggling to solve.

 The 3M culture is open to help each other, as they know that if the help someone, then it is likely that help will be reciprocated when they need it.